Carbon-Twelve-C12/quantera/docs/platform/executive-summary.md

 ## 🎯 **Executive Overview**

-Quantera Platform represents a paradigm shift in asset tokenization, delivering the world's first comprehensive, multi-chain tokenization infrastructure with enterprise-grade security.
-Our platform addresses the significant opportunity in tokenized assets, providing the critical infrastructure needed to unlock liquidity in traditionally illiquid asset classes while maintaining bank-grade security standards.
+Quantera Platform represents a paradigm shift in tokenization, delivering the world's first comprehensive, multi-chain tokenization infrastructure with enterprise-grade security.
+Our platform addresses the significant opportunity in tokenized financial products, providing the critical infrastructure needed to unlock liquidity in traditionally illiquid asset classes while maintaining bank-grade security standards.

 ### **The Opportunity**